SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_cloudtrail.md

 ## Configure

+{!_shared_content/operations_center/integrations/aws_create_s3_sqs_notification.md!}

 ### CloudTrail trail

+In order to allow Cloudtrail to store logs in S3, you have to create an **AWS S3 Policy**.
+Follow [this guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/create-s3-bucket-policy-for-cloudtrail.html) to edit your S3 Bucket.

-As a prerequisite you need an existing [CloudTrail trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-an-organizational-trail-in-the-console.html) and configure it to record activities from services that you want to monitor.
+You need an existing [CloudTrail trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-an-organizational-trail-in-the-console.html) and configure it to record activities from services that you want to monitor.

 In the AWS console, navigate to: `Services > CloudTrail > Trails`.
 From there, enable the events that you want to record: